Issues We Work On

 The Salton Sea challenges our conceptions about conservation priorities.
 It is a heavily human-altered landscape and often smells from the overabundance of life and death it hosts – traits that make it difficult to embrace and champion.
 Yet this agricultural drainage water, rich with the fertilizers applied to fields, has created an extraordinarily productive ecosystem at the Sea.
 Fish and invertebrates swim through its turbid waters and dig through its rich sediments, feeding enormous numbers of pelicans, cormorants, skimmers, herons, egrets, rails, terns, grebes, ducks, geese, and many other birds.
 In all, more than 420 species of birds – the second highest bird count in the country – have been spotted at the Sea and its environs.
 Audubon California calls it “one of the most important places for birds in the Western United States.”
 The Salton Sea offers invaluable bird habitat, all the more important since California has lost more than 90 percent of its pre-development wetlands, leaving the birds with few other places to go.

-The Pacific Institute has played an active role at the Sea for almost twenty years.
+The Pacific Institute has played an active role at the Sea for more than twenty years.
 The Institute has produced three leading reports on the Sea, including the September 2014 Hazard’s Toll, outlining the importance of the Sea and the likely economic consequences of failing to act on its behalf.
 We have developed restoration concepts for the Sea, participated on the state’s Salton Sea Advisory Committee and in the current Salton Sea Management Program workgroups, and we continue to work actively with state agencies and local stakeholders to get real habitat constructed on the ground to benefit at-risk species and to diminish the amount of dust blowing off of the Sea’s exposed lakebed.
 Meanwhile, we continue to promote the importance of the Sea for the state’s water supply reliability.
 See the links below for more information on our Salton Sea efforts.

 Links to Salton Sea Resources